NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     Well-calibrated probabilities allow to accurately estimate confusion matrix elements and thus estimate any metric based on them.
 A model that returns perfectly calibrated probabilities is an ideal probabilistic model (Bayes Classifier).
 One may ask if there's anything to estimate if the model is perfect?
-    Performance of ideal model is usually far from being equal to the maximum possible value for a given metric - it is lower because of the irreducible error coming from the fact that classes are not perfectly separable with the data available.
-In reality, many models are very close to Bayes Classifier - close enough for CBPE to work.
+    Performance of an ideal model is usually far from being equal to the maximum possible value for a given metric.
+    It is lower because of the irreducible error originating from classes not being perfectly separable given the available data.
+In reality, many models are very close to a Bayes Classifier and close enough for CBPE to work.
     Usually *good models* (e.g. ROC AUC>0.9) return well-calibrated probabilities, or scores that can be accurately :ref:`calibrated in postprocessing<cbpe_probability_calibration>`.
-There are also models considered as *poor* (with performance just better than random) that still return well-calibrated probabilities - this happens when most of the error is an irreducible error i.e. when there is not enough signal in the features to predict the target.
-    Performance of all models change in time as a result of changes in distributions of inputs (X).
+There are also models considered as *poor* (with performance just better than random) that still return well-calibrated probabilities.
+This happens when dominant share of the error is the irreducible error i.e. when there is not enough signal in the features to predict the target.
+Performance of all models change in time as a result of changes in the distributions of inputs (X).
-    Very often it happens right after switching to production.
     The good news is that **CBPE will remain accurate under data drift i.e. when distribution of inputs P(X) changes but probability of target given inputs P(Y|X) stays the same** (or in other words - if probabilities remain well-calibrated).
-An example might be a situation when one segment of population starts to dominate in the data - in medical applications we might have training data which is balanced with respect to patients' age but in production mainly older patients are analyzed.
+An example might be a situation when one segment of population starts to dominate in the data.
+In medical applications we might have training data which is balanced with respect to patients' age but in production mainly older patients are analyzed.
 Performance of the monitored model will probably change in such case and this change will be noticed by CBPE.